Skip to content

 3) Find Cumulative Probability, P(X<k)

-iii) From the scenario, what is the probability that less than 2 bulbs are defective?
+iii) Find the probability that fewer than 2 bulbs are defective?

 To find the probability that the inspector finds fewer than 2 defective bulbs (either 0 or 1), follow these steps: